 Day 18: Giurgiu | Disembark | BraȘov, Romania

 Disembark the ship in Giurgiu and board a motorcoach to journey through the Romanian countryside to Bran, where you’ll visit Transylvania’s legendary Bran Castle, which is forever linked with the legend of Dracula.
-Afterwards, you'll travel to the lovely village of Brașov.
+Afterwards, travel to the lovely village of Brașov.
 Enjoy a tour of the town and then check into your hotel.

 Day 19: Brasov | Sighisoara